nickcrider/ot-docs/docs/labware/positioning.md

 # Specifying Position Within Wells

-The functions listed above (in the [Accessing Wells in Labware](new_labware.md#accessing-wells-in-labware) section) return objects (or lists, lists of lists, dictionaries, or dictionaries of lists of objects) representing wells.
+The functions listed in the [Accessing Wells in Labware](accessing.md) section return objects (or lists, lists of lists, dictionaries, or dictionaries of lists of objects) representing wells.
 These are `opentrons.protocol_api.labware.Well` objects. `Well` objects have some useful methods on them, which allow you to more